 Rarely, didanosine has caused a severe (sometimes fatal) liver and blood problem (lactic acidosis).
 Immediately tell your doctor if you develop symptoms of liver problems (persistent nausea, stomach/abdominal pain, dark urine, yellowing eyes/skin) or lactic acidosis (rapid breathing, drowsiness, muscle aches, severe weakness).
 Pregnant women with HIV may be more likely to have this problem.
 Liver and pancreas problems may be more likely if didanosine is used in combination with hydroxyurea and/or another HIV medicine (stavudine).

-USES: This drug is used in combination with other medications to help control your HIV infection, thereby improving your quality of life.
-It also lowers your risk of getting HIV complications (such as new infections, cancer).
+USES: This drug is used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
+This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Didanosine belongs to a class of drugs known as nucleoside reverse transcriptase inhibitors-NRTI.

 HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using didanosine and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.